ucsb-cs148-s21/1pm-t1-rec-center/docs/DESIGN.md

 - We implemented the design of showing everyday of a week on the activity page.
 - We added a component that shows the percentage of the current hour's occupancy level.
 - We added a component that suggests the best time for users to go the recreation center, and shows the days at gym this month of the user.
-- We further added the weather component
+- We further added the weather and temperature component.
+- We added the Google calendar on our profile page.
 - Using Figma, we designed a better layout of the pages.
 <img width="1440" alt="截屏2021-05-28 下午3 26 09" src="https://user-images.githubusercontent.com/49295014/119946349-1f561900-bfc9-11eb-88f0-c546074471cf.png">